effector/effector/docs/api/effector-react/useStoreMap.md

 title: useStoreMap
 ---

-React hook, which subscribes to [store](../effector/Store.md) and transforms its value with given funtion.
-Component will update only when selector function result will change.
+React hook, which subscribes to [store](../effector/Store.md) and transforms its value with given function.
+Component will update only when selector function result will change

 Common use case: subscribe to changes in selected part of store only

 ```ts
 useStoreMap({store, keys, fn})